attestantio/vouch/docs/configuration.md

     # beacon-node-addresses are the addresses to which to submit beacon sync committee subscriptions.
     beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]

-# fee recipient provides information about the fee recipient for block proposals.
-Advanced configuration
-# information is available in the documentation.
-feerecipient:
-  default-address: '0x0000000000000000000000000000000000000001'

 # strategies provide advanced strategies for dealing with multiple beacon nodes
 strategies:
   # The beaconblockproposal strategy obtains beacon block proposals from multiple beacon nodes.